A BRIEF HISTORY OF NEWPORT, GWENT, WALES

 In 1521 a writer described Newport: 'The said town of Newport is a borough and a proper town and has a good haven (i.e. its navigable river) coming into it, well occupied with small crays (merchant ships) where a very great ship may resort and have good harbour'.
-Because of its geographical position Newport was well placed to trade with place like Bristol and the inland port of Bridgewater.
+Because of its geographical position, Newport was well placed to trade with places like Bristol and the inland port of Bridgwater.

 NEWPORT IN THE 19th CENTURY

-The most famous event in Newport during the 19th century was the chartist uprising of 1839.
+A famous event in Newport during the 19th century was the Chartist uprising of 1839.
 In the early 19th century only a small minority of men had the right to vote.
-The chartists wanted all men to have that right and in 1839 they attempted an armed uprising.
+The Chartists wanted all men to have that right and in 1839 they attempted an armed uprising.
 A group of men, some armed with guns but most armed with pikes, axes and iron bars marched on Newport.
 Soldiers and special constables gathered in the town to meet them.
-Some of the leaders of the chartist movement were being held prisoner in the basement of the Westgate Hotel.
+Some of the leaders of the Chartist movement were being held prisoner in the basement of the Westgate Hotel.

 NEWPORT IN THE 20th CENTURY